-Prereq: "C" or higher in either ACC 124 or ACC 201 or approval of the accounting cycle.
+Class Hours: 3 lecture Prereq: "C" or higher in either ACC 124 or ACC 201 or approval of instructor.

-Description: This course provides a "hands-on" approach to computerized accounting using QuickBooks.
+Semester Offered: Spring Description: This course provides a "hands-on" approach to computerized accounting using QuickBooks.
 Students will apply previously acquired accounting skills and knowledge in a computerized environment to set up and maintain accounting records.
-An emphasis will be placed on the application of QuickBooks to
+An emphasis will be placed on the application of QuickBooks to the accounting cycle.

-ACC 255: Using Excel® in Accounting
+ACC 255: Using Excel® in Accounting Credits: 3

-Prereq: "C" or higher or concurrent enrollment in either ACC 124 or ACC 201; or approval of instructor.
+Class Hours: 3 lecture Prereg: "C" or higher or concurrent enrollment in either ACC 124 or ACC 201; or approval of instructor.
 Semester Offered: Fall, Spring Description: This course provides hands-on training in the use of spreadsheets on computers to solve accounting problems.
 It applies previously acquired accounting skills and knowledge and emphasizes financial and managerial accounting.
 Additionally, students will develop the ability to use a numeric keypad to perform business computations.